AaltoSciComp/scicomp-docs/training/scip/data-analysis.rst

 **About the course:** We provide a practical introduction and advice for data analysis in R and Python.
-We will learn how you should organize your data for efficient data analysis, how to analyze the data, how to split your data/models based on your intended data analysis task, and how to visualize the results you obtain from this data analysis.
+We will learn how you should organize your workflow, how to organize your data for efficient data analysis, how to obtain statistics and fit models into your data, and how to think about scaling your workflow.

 The course is suited for people who are starting on doing data analysis and would like to start on a good workflow.

 The exercises can be done with either R or Python.

 Course consists of four three hour sessions that will be done online via zoom.
 In these sessions we'll learn of core concepts of data analysis.